 SOS Children's Villages in Somalia

 The activities of SOS Children’s Villages International in Somalia started off in 1983 when an agreement was signed with the former Somali government.
-The organisation was given a property in Mogadishu where we first began our efforts.
-Our work in Somalia has been extremely challenging due to the deteriorating security situation in the country.
-SOS Children’s Villages Kenya works closely together with their colleagues in Mogadishu and forwards reports from there.
+Our work in Somalia has been extremely challenging due to the unstable security situation in the country.

 SOS Somalia National Office